katarina33/ltlsurfcharters/src/pages/index.md

           friends.
         title: Free Personal Assistance
       - content: >-
           We work directly with the boat owners.
-We don't take extra commission and you pay the same as if you would book with the boat directly.
-We make sure you get the best deal; we ask for early booking or last-minute discounts for you and give you the extra commission we receive.
+You pay the same as if you would book with the boat directly.
+We make sure you get the best deal;
+          we ask for early booking or last-minute discounts for you and give you the extra commission we receive.
         title: Best Rates & Specials
       - content: >-
           The most popular regions for surf charter trips are certainly Maldives